EMF – Writing Grant Proposals in Science

 Please note that this is not an English language course.
 Proficiency in English at the B2 level of competency is required.

 November 9, 2019, 9 am–5 pm

 Doctoral candidates and postdocs from all disciplines

-Please note that your registration is binding.
-You may cancel your registration up to twelve days before the beginning of the course without providing specific reasons.
+Please note that registration is always binding.
+You may cancel your registration up to twelve days before the course begins without providing specific reasons.
 Thereafter, you will be required to pay the attendance fee even if you do not attend the course.

 Prof. Dr. Annette Kolb, www.coachademics.de